Isayso/VideoLinks/README.md

 # VideoLinks
 Organize all your Video links and more.
+Successor of VideoLinkSafe.

 ## Further development at [Codeberg](https://codeberg.org/Isayso)